Don't just wow the crowd.

 Whether in breakouts or ballrooms, over 3 minutes or 3 days, I know how to change how people see so they change what they do… and have fun while we’re at it.

-Find the Red Thread: How to drive the change you want, not just the action you need
+Find the Red Thread: How leaders drive the change they want, not just the action they need

 Your audience leaves this keynote knowing: